 As long as you’re alive, there will always be some facts that are still uncovered.
 The only way to know them is by exploring history.
-One such curious and explorable subject is of the Vikings.
+One such curious and explorable subject is the Vikings.
 The Vikings were much more than a bunch of warriors.
 They were the people who had the potential to transform into an age.
-History of the Vikings can be traced back from 793 A.D.
+The history of the Vikings can be traced back to 793 A.D.
 Vikings are generally referred to as seafaring people, also known as Norsemen.
 The people in the Viking society were great warriors, explorers, traders and settlers

 It all started with an attack on the holy, rich, and unprotected monastery of Lindisfarne and then to other undefended monasteries.
 However, the actual reason behind such invading and attacking is still questionable.
 There could be many reasons for invading rich and unprotected areas, viz. lack of marriageable women, a desire for slave labor, or to expand trade networks.

-The article is designed to cover the facts, myths, background of the Vikings to know their roots in history of the vikings.
+The article is designed to cover the facts, myths, background of the Vikings to know their roots in the history of the Vikings.

 Vikings and their Era